Cheetah Plains Lodge

 At Cheetah Plains you’ll be blown away by the abundant wildlife and unparalleled game viewing.
 The famous 65,000 ha Sabi Sands Reserve is world renowned for the Big Five – leopard, elephant, black & white rhinoceros, cape buffalo, and lion – but at Cheetah Plains you will see so much more.
 Cheetah Plains Private Reserve is situated adjacent to the Kruger National Park, in the northwest corner of the Sabi Sands Game Reserve.
 There are no fences between the two reserves, allowing game to move freely between the two areas.
 Cheetah Plains has on its one boundary the Kruger National Park and on the other Mala Mala - perfect neighbours!
 You are also guaranteed exclusivity – our private concession traversing rights dictate that only two game vehicles at a time can traverse the individual areas, exclusivity at game sightings is the norm at Cheetah Plains.
 This initmate lodge offers friendly service with comfortable safari style lodge accommodation, along with amazing hospitality and a welcoming staff, ensuring a safari experience to be remembered.

-Eight chalets comprise of bedroom, bathroom, air conditioning, overhead fan, mosquito net and a safe.
+Just three designer bush homes make up the brand new Cheetah Plains Lodge.
+Each bush home has two lounges, outdoor boma area, wine cellar (!) and a heated swimming pool.
 Cheetah Plains strives to embrace a contemporary ethnic design, with elegantly decorated chalets nestled into the indigenous gardens of the camp.
 The traditionally thatched accommodation blends seamlessly into the African bush, creating a harmonious flow between pampered relaxation and the raw South African bushveld.
-Each of the en-suite rooms feature modern amenities including air conditioning, overhead fans, mosquito nets and telephones.
-The chalets all flow onto the indigenous gardens and their wild surroundings.
+Each bush home includes a private safari vehicle and designated field guide for the duration of your stay.
+The bush homes all flow onto the indigenous gardens and their wild surroundings.
 Other facilities available include a swimming pool, bar and lounge area, viewing deck, boma and well stocked curio shop.

 Activities at Cheetah Plains Lodge